Postdoctoral Fellowship on Contemporary Japan

 About the Japan Program Postdoctoral Fellowship

 The Japan Program is excited to offer a postdoctoral fellowship position to junior scholars for research and writing on contemporary Japan.
 The fellowship focuses on supporting research in a broad range of disciplines including political science, economics, sociology, law, policy studies, and international relations.

 Appointments begin in the fall quarter of the academic year.
-The fellowships are limited to recent PhDs: applicants cannot be more than three years past the awarding of their doctoral degree at the time of application.
-They must have degree conferral and official approval/certification no later than June 30 prior to the fellowship start date (that is, no later than June 30, 2022, for 2022-23 fellowships starting in fall 2022).
+The fellowships are limited to recent PhDs: applicants cannot be more than three years past the awarding of their doctoral degree when the fellowship starts.
+They must have degree conferral and official approval/certification no later than June 30 prior to the fellowship start date (that is, no later than June 30, 2024, for 2024-25 fellowships starting in fall 2024).

 The postdoctoral fellow is required to be in residence for the duration of the appointment and to take part in Japan Program activities throughout the academic year.
 The fellow is also required to present their research findings in program seminars and participate in APARC’s publication program.
-The postdoctoral fellowship is a 10-month appointment starting October 1 with a salary of approximately $60,000 (annual rate of $72,000), or commensurate with Stanford policy, plus up to $2,000 for research expenses.
+The postdoctoral fellowship is a 10-month appointment starting October 1 with a salary of approximately $65,000 (annual rate of $78,000), or commensurate with Stanford policy and set minimums, plus up to $3,000 for research expenses.

 I. Fill out the following online application form:

 II.
 Upload the following materials to the online form, in PDF format:

 - Curriculum vitae

 - Certification of degree completion and conferral (if applicable)